Harold Baquet: Career

-Post-City Hall
+Post-city hall

 In 1989, Baquet accepted employment at Loyola University New Orleans as their photographer, a position he held for more than 25 years and for which he received numerous accolades.

 Hurricane Katrina

-Baquet, his wife, Cheron Brylski, and his mother-in-law remained at their Uptown home during the storm and immediately following its aftermath, when the remaining residents came to realize the levees were failing.
+Baquet, his wife, Cheron Brylski, and his mother-in-law remained at their Uptown home during Hurricane Katrina and immediately following its aftermath, when the remaining residents came to realize the levees were failing.
 He was in a unique position to photograph what remained of the city, and was often interviewed on his post-storm experiences by the national media.
 He told CNN in 2010, "No, things will never be exactly the same.
 Some things are better."

 Personal life

 He married Denise White Baquet and had one son, Harold F. Baquet Jr., who died from multiple illnesses at the age of three in 1987.
-After a divorce in 1986, Baquet would remain single until 1995, when he married Cheron Brylski.
+After a divorce in 1986, Baquet remained single until 1995, when he married Cheron Brylski.
 They established a home, business and studio in Uptown New Orleans, which continues to be identified as Maison Baquet, the home of his personal archives.
 Baquet was diagnosed with Stage 4 colon cancer in 2008 and would die from the disease after a seven-year battle.
 A devout Catholic, he credited this experience with deepening his faith.